seviu/share-extension-ios-tutorial/README.md

 And one extra NSExtensionActivationRule that is created by Xcode which defaults to TRUE.
 It is not documented.

-Since with HOI we share images and URLs, we only use `NSExtensionActivationSupportsImageWithMaxCount and NSExtensionActivationSupportsWebURLWithMaxCount`
+Since with HOI we share images and URLs, we only use `NSExtensionActivationSupportsImageWithMaxCount` and `NSExtensionActivationSupportsWebURLWithMaxCount`

 There is no much more to be said about how to write an extension.
 On Android we have widgets and url scheme handling.
 Widgets are pretty boring and not powerful at all.
-Url scheme handling is pretty powerful, and I doubt iOS will ever support it.
+Url scheme handling is quite powerful, but I doubt iOS will ever let us use it to the extent that is being used on Android.
 Extensions are a kind of mix bag of those, plus some more.
-I am very looking forward to seeing what kind of extensions will appear when iOS 8 is launched.
+I am very looking forward to seeing what kind of extensions will appear once iOS 8 is released.

 And if you want to try Hoi, just download it for iOS and Android from http://gethoi.ch